shanna-f/SmartSave/README.md

 ---

-## What We Did Each Week
+## 2. What We Did Each Week

-We were a team of 7 and here's what we worked on.
+Our team worked on the following each week.

 ### Week 1: Kickoff & Foundation
 - Team kickoff & introductions